Luca Guadagnino Declines to Discuss Dropped Film

 The Film

-Described as a "Social Network"-esque dramatization, "Artificial" focuses on the November 2023 OpenAI board crisis, when CEO Sam Altman was fired and rehired within days.
-Andrew Garfield plays Altman; the cast also includes Monica Barbaro as then-CTO Mira Murati, Yura Borisov (from "Anora") as co-founder Ilya Sutskever, and Ike Barinholtz as Elon Musk.
+"Artificial" is a "Social Network"-esque dramatization of the November 2023 OpenAI board crisis, when CEO Sam Altman was fired and rehired within days.
+Andrew Garfield plays Altman; the cast also includes Monica Barbaro as then-CTO Mira Murati, Yura Borisov (from "Anora") as co-founder Ilya Sutskever, Ike Barinholtz as Elon Musk, and Cooper Hoffman, Jason Schwartzman, Mark Rylance, and others.
 The screenplay was written by SNL alum Simon Rich.
-Test screenings in Los Angeles received a "warm reception" per Puck, though the film's portrayals of Altman and Musk are not believed to be wholly flattering.
-Guadagnino's comment at a June 26 press appearance - "We are right in the middle of this situation" - is the only public statement from the filmmaking team so far.
+Test screenings in Los Angeles received a warm reception per Puck, though the film's portrayals of Altman and Musk are not believed to be wholly flattering.
+The film had been slated for early 2027 release.

 The Partnership Connection

 The timing is the operative context.
 Amazon announced a $50 billion multi-year investment in OpenAI just months before dropping the film, deepening OpenAI's use of Amazon Web Services and including plans for custom AI model development.
-Altman and Amazon's Jeff Bezos are reportedly personally friendly; Altman was among high-profile guests at Bezos's Venice wedding.
+Altman and Amazon's Jeff Bezos are reportedly personally friendly.
 Amazon MGM's partnership with Guadagnino spans three films; "Artificial" was the third, following "After the Hunt" and 2024's "Challengers."
-No formal reason for the drop was given beyond the studio statement.

 Why It Matters